-I insist with the negotiation talent!
+I insist on the negotiation talent!
 Don’t forget that whenever you want to buy something, start by saying a price at least 3 times smaller than the one originally told by the seller, and ask about the same article in several stores.
 However, be polite and respect the vendors who ensure their daily living from what they manage to sell.

-If you are looking for brands known as Zara, H & M and Bershka, you can go to BeachWalk Mall, a few dozen meters from the beach, a shopping center with an open space design and very green that will make you remember you are on an island.
+If you are looking for brands known as Zara, H & M and Bershka, you can go to BeachWalk Mall, a few dozen meters from the beach, a shopping center with open space design and very green that will make you remember you are on an island.

-3.Inspire yourself from the surfers talent on Kuta Beach
+3.Inspire yourself from the surfer’s talent on Kuta Beach

 Bali is a destination with a reputation amongst the surfers.
 On most of the beaches on the island, the waves are perfect for practicing this sport, so you can see them in great numbers everywhere.